GluuFederation/docs-ce-prod/docs/source/user-management/scim2.md

 The more pleasant second alternative is using the Gluu server administration web interface.
 Just follow these steps:

 - Log in to `https://<your-gluu-host>/identity` using the admin credentials

 - Go to `OpenId connect` > `Clients` and click the **Add client** button

 - Fill out the form using the following values.
-Most of the default values are OK:
+Most defaults are OK:

     - Client Name: SCIM-Client.
 You may enter a different name

     - Client secret: Think of it as a password.
 Choose something safe but comfortable for your testing exercise

+    - Client Secret Expires: Choose a future date (one week ahead is fine)

     - Application type: Native